| YOU REALLY WERE THE GREATEST SIGHT Over the history of Emulation Zone, we’ve

 finally, a working, widely-compatible Saturn emulator for the PC

+could be downloaded and played.
 Even by high-end emu standards, Giri Giri needs

 a lot of processing power.
 You’ll need a fast PC *and* a pretty